 10.23.1 General

 Features, excluding PCO, that are not supported by the BSS but that are supported by both TDLS peer STAs may be used on a TDLS direct link between those STAs.
 An example is the use of an HT MCS on a TDLS direct link between HT STAs when these STAs are associated with a non-HT BSS.
 Features that are supported by the BSS shall follow the BSS rules when they are used on a TDLS direct link on the base channel.
-The channel width of the TDLS direct link on the base channel shall not exceed the channel width of the BSS to which the TDLS peer STAs are associated, except when the TDLS Wider Bandwidth subfield in the Extended Capabilities element of the TDLS Setup Request frame or the TDLS Setup Response frame is 1 for both TDLS peer STAs.
-A TDLS direct link on the base channel shall not have a wider bandwidth than the BSS bandwidth if either of the STAs indicate that they are incapable of supporting wider bandwidth operation on the base channel.
+The channel width of a TDLS direct link with a primary channel equal to the base channel shall not exceed the channel width of the BSS to which the TDLS peer STAs are associated, except when the TDLS Wider Bandwidth subfield in the Extended Capabilities element of the TDLS Setup Request frame or the TDLS Setup Response frame is 1 for both TDLS peer STAs.